-- O1) Impeller may be modified or aftermarket, providing that the original diameter is maintained.
+- 01) Impeller may be modified or aftermarket, providing that the original diameter is maintained.
 Replacement wear rings that are within OEM internal diameter specifications may be used.
-Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
-Visibility spout must be removed or plugged. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - 03) The reverse gate must be removed. - 04) Original trim system can be replaced by a manual system without nozzles modifications.
+Silicone adhesive sealant may be used in addition to equipment seal to seal pump inlet.
+Visibility spout must be removed or plugged.
+Aftermarket pump seal is allowed. - 02) No modification interns that it is, including grinding, surfacing, polishing, machining, shot blasting, etc, is not authorized on one of the components of the transmission (ex; stator, cone of exit, etc). - The reverse gate must be removed. - 04) Original trim system can be replaced by a manual system without nozzles modifications.

 - 01) Intended to promote interest in stock personal watercraft Competition and to enable individuals to become active competitors with relatively modest investment and maintenance costs.
-Watercraft competing in this class must conform to the specifications which follow: - O2) All watercraft aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
+Watercraft competing in this class must conform to the specifications which follow: - 02) All watercraft aquabikes must remain strictly stock, except where rules allow or require substitutions or modifications.
 Substitutions or modifications not listed here are not permitted.
 Some original equipment components may not comply with rules.
-Hull Identification Numbers must be displayed as furnished by the manufacturer. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - 04) Sound level shall not exceed 86 dB(A) at 24m. - Fuel must be made available on petrol stations of the organizer country, as regular unleaded gasoline RON 95-98 -100, 95E10.
+Hull Identification Numbers must be displayed as furnished by the manufacturer. - 03) When rules permit or require equipment to be installed, replaced, altered or fabricated, it is the sole responsibility of the rider to select components, materials and/or fabricate the same so that the watercraft operates safely in Competition. - Sound level shall not exceed 86 dB(A) at 24m. - 05) Fuel must be made available on petrol stations of the organizer country, as regular unleaded gasoline RON 95-98 -100, 95E10.
 All other fuel types are not allowed to use.

-Aquabike competing in this category must conform to the following criteria:
+Aguabike competing in the Runabout GP3 category must conform to the following criteria:

-- 01) The maximum engine cubic capacity:
+- 11) The maximum engine cubic capacity:

 - a) Atmospheric 2 Strokes 1300 cc

 - b) Atmospheric 4 Strokes 2000 cc

 - 02) The maximum engine power: 200 Hp

 - 03) Dry weight must be greater than 216 kg

-- 04) Hull length cannot exceed 360 cm
+- 04) Overall length cannot exceed 360 cm

-- 05) Hull width must be between 96.5 cm and 127 cm
+- 05) Overall width must be between 96.5 cm and 127 cm

-- 06) For Endurance only, the Hull length cannot exceed 394 cm
+- 06) For Endurance only, the Overall length cannot exceed 394 cm